SSWConsulting/SSW.Rules.Content/rules/zooming-in-and-out/rule.md

 When trying to explain something think about it in the context of 3 levels of zoom:

-* Macroscopic Zoom - Concept
+* Macro Zoom - Concept
-* Surface Level Zoom - Challenge
+* Normal Zoom - Challenge
-* Microscopic Zoom - Core
+* Micro Zoom - Core

 Each level provides a little bit more context so that the listener can understand the next level down and eventually reach the core question.